Refer a friend today! - gift them $10 OFF their 1st purchase & you receive $10 off on your next order

 Thin picks make for a thin sound.

-The (Iron) Aegis pick is thick (4mm).
-Much too thick for the uninitiated.
+The Aegis pick is 4mm thick.
+Perhaps too much for the uninitiated.

 Yet when you grasp it in your hand, you notice an instant relaxation in your grip.